Christmas in Penge

-Pengemas, a new venture since 2016, invites the whole community to descend on the high street for festive fun with its many stalls, carol singing and an appearance of Father Christmas, in 2018 on December 8.
+Pengemas, a new venture since 2016, invites the whole community to descend on the high street for festive fun with its many stalls, carol singing and an appearance of Father Christmas.
 Not all the shop windows are lit as elaborately they used to be in the past, but some, like Designer Drapes, make a special effort.
-In 2018 it was a Nutcracker theme.
+In 2018 it was a Nutcracker theme, in 2019 A Christmas Carol theme to tie in with the Bridge House Theatre show.
 There is usually a decorated crib in Mack’s chemist window and in Parr’s.
 Many shops have brightly-lit Christmas trees in their forecourts or windows, adding a touch of festive sparkle.

 The needy, the elderly and those who live alone are invited to special Christmas dinners and parties at Melvin Hall, Holy Trinity Church, the Salvation Army and the Goldsmiths pub.
 Many local organisations such as the Bridge House support these generous gestures.

-Carols have been sung in the open air in Alexandra Recreation Ground since 2008, courtesy of The Friends of Cator and Alexandra, accompanied in 2018 by the Beckenham Concert Band, on Sunday December 2nd.
-The previous year the Friends were joined by the Alexandra School Choir.
+Carols have been sung in the open air in Alexandra Recreation Ground since 2008, courtesy of The Friends of Cator and Alexandra, accompanied by the Beckenham Concert Band and sometimes with the Alexandra School Choir.
+Although it rained on December 8, 2019, the carols continued in the Holy Trinity Centre with a record number in attendance.
+There is a raffle, free mulled wine, mince pies, tea and coffee with Himalayan Kitchen providing tasty nibbles.

 A good turn out makes sure the event is a happy one and enjoyed by all.
 Local artists sketch scenes from the event.